10 Ways To Be A Thrifty Traveler

 Local taxi cabs are almost always more expensive than Uber.
-You are also less likely to get ripped off with Uber because you aren’t paying cash, and you can view the recommended route on your phone while you ride.
-If you don’t have Uber yet use my link for $15 off your first ride!
+You are also less likely to get ripped off with Uber because you aren’t dealing with cash, and you can also view the recommended route on your phone while you ride.
+If you don’t have Uber yet use my link for $5 off your first ride.

-Thrifty Tip #1: Uber won’t allow you to get picked-up at the airport in many cities, or they will force you to take a more expensive Uber black car.
-To get around this drop your pickup pin slightly outside of of the airport.
+Thrifty Tip #1: Uber won’t allow you to get picked up at the airport in many cities, or they will force you to take a more expensive Uber black car.
+To get around this drop your pickup pin slightly outside of the airport.
 Then request a pickup.
 Once they accept your request, call or text through the app and let them know you are at the airport.
-This little tip works and will save you a lot of cash over a taxi!

 3. Google Flights

 Google Flights is the quickest and easiest way to search multiple dates using their calendar view.
 It’s also not evil like some other flight search engines which track how many times you’ve been to the site and ratchet up prices.
-Before booking a flight I always search Kayak as well.
-You can sometimes find cheaper flights on Kayak once you’ve narrowed down dates with Google Flights.
+Before booking a flight, I always search Momondo as well.
+You can sometimes find cheaper flights on Momondo once you’ve narrowed down dates with Google Flights.

 Check out our article on how to book the cheapest flight possible to learn more ways to save on your next flight.

-We here at Thrifty Traveler love Airbnb, and we consider it a much cheaper and more interesting alternative to hotels.
+We love Airbnb and consider it a much cheaper alternative to hotels.
+This is especially true if you are traveling with a group.
 The best thing about Airbnb is you can book anywhere in the world, such as my last trip to Cuba.
-If you haven’t given Airbnb a try yet, you should sign-up and you’ll receive $20 off your first booking with our link.
+If you haven’t given Airbnb a try yet, you should sign-up and you’ll receive $40 off your first booking with our link.

 5. Be Flexible With Travel Dates